loomts/ape-dts/docs/en/config.md

 | log_level | level | info/warn/error/debug/trace | info |
 | log4rs_file | log4rs config file | ./log4rs.yaml | ./log4rs.yaml |
 | log_dir | output dir | ./logs | ./logs |

+Note that the log files contain progress information for the task, which can be used for task [resuming at breakpoint](/docs/en/snapshot/resume.md).
+Therefore, if you have multiple tasks, **please set up separate log directories for each task**.